vsrinivas/fuchsia/development/languages/c-cpp/naming.md

 ###### Rationale

-Some libraries in that space are not necessarily Fuchsia-specific, so we are using a rather bland namespace that will likely not cause any collisions in the outside world.
+Some libraries in that space are not necessarily Fuchsia-specific, or they may be Fuchsia-specific but do not fall into either of the above categories.
+We use a rather bland namespace that will likely not cause any collisions in the outside world: "lib".

 ###### Notes